kuma35/thinking-forth-jp/sphinx/chapter5.rst

-Sometimes an argument is passed on the stack from screen to screen, such as the value returned by or in a multiscreen assembler definition, or the base address passed from one defining word to another—see “Compile-Time Factoring” in .
+Sometimes an argument is passed on the stack from screen to screen, such as the value returned by or in a multiscreen assembler definition, or the base address passed from one defining word to another—see “Compile-Time Factoring” in Chapter Six.
 In these cases, it’s best to save the value of BASE on the return stack like this:

 .. code-block:: none